I had clawed my way through a decade of proving myself, balancing a career in aviation software

 A movement.

-It’s the rebellion of filmmakers who refuse to be prey.
+The rebellion of filmmakers who refuse to be prey.

 It’s the playbook the gatekeepers never wanted written.